Improving Speech Emotion Recognition with Mutual Information Regularized Generative Model: Result

 \subsubsection{Ablation study}

 We performed ablation study to examine the effect of each modules we proposed.
 The results are depicted in Table \ref{tab:my-table2}.

-First, we present the results when cross-modal alignment component(text embedding component and corresponding losses) ofbaseline model is removed.
-This result show that the cross-modal alignment module during baseline model training improves the quality of data augmentation.
+First, we present the results when cross-modal alignment component(text embedding component and corresponding losses) of the first stage is removed.
+This result shows that the cross-modal alignment module during the first stage improves the quality of data augmentation.
 We hypothesize that the loss terms corresponding to cross-modal alignment enforces strong dependence between audio embedding and text embedding, providing better initial state to train InfoGAN.
 Next, we observed the contribution of text embedding and mutual information maximization loss in InfoGAN training.
-The result depict that both component has significant contribution in quality of data augmentation.
-Lastly, we experiment the case where we do not use data augmentation and baseline model is without cross-modal alignment, which is the SER performance on fine-tuning on vanilla AST.
-The result shows similar baseline performance as in Table \ref{tab:my-table2}.
+The result depicts that both components has significant contribution in quality of data augmentation.
+Lastly, we experiment the case where we do not use data augmentation and cross-modal alignment being removed in the first stage, which is the SER performance on fine-tuning on vanilla AST.
+The result shows similar performance to that, before data augmentation, as in Table \ref{tab:my-table2}.
 This implies that cross-modal alignment helps improve the quality of generated samples from InfoGAN, not directly improving SER performances.